An Ancient Herbal Remedy

 Despite all of this suggestive research, if you are pregnant or trying to conceive, we urge you to consult with a trusted medical professional before incorporating phytocannabinoids into your self-care routine.
 It is not yet known how CBD influences fertility, if at all—but CBD does mitigate the effects of THC by preventing it from activating or over-activating CB1 receptors.
 We eagerly await new research in this area.

 Although fluctuations and changes in the endocannabinoid system are natural, some women experience consistently lower or higher levels of these molecules.
 Endocannabinoid imbalances are associated with diseases and disorders throughout the body, including in the reproductive system, where they’re linked to the following conditions: Endometriosis, painful cramps, pain during sex, miscarriage, infertility, and ectopic pregnancy.

 The sources of these imbalances can be hard to pin down and often are best addressed through a combination of lifestyle and medical changes.
-Some conditions, like chronic pain, have a large body of scientific evidence in favor of phytocannabinoid supplementation.
+Some conditions, like pain, have a large body of scientific evidence in favor of phytocannabinoid supplementation.
 Clinical trials for different cannabis therapeutics are currently underway, but the medical field is still years away from providing actionable advice for many of these imbalances.